rpog/nexmo-developer/_tutorials/client-sdk/get-started/in-app-voice/ios.md

 @interface MainViewController () <NXMClientDelegate>
 ```

-The `NXMClientDelegate` let you know among other things, if the login was succesfull and you can start using the sdk.
+The `NXMClientDelegate` let you know among other things, if the login was succesful and you can start using the sdk.

 Add the following method under the `#pragma mark NXMClientDelegate` line.